Las Vegas police serve search warrant in Tupac Shakur killing investigation

-LAS VEGAS (AP) — Authorities in Nevada confirmed Tuesday that they served a search warrant this week in connection with the long-unsolved killing of rapper Tupac Shakur nearly 30 years ago.
+LAS VEGAS (AP) — Authorities in Nevada served a search warrant this week in connection with the long-unsolved killing of rapper Tupac Shakur nearly 30 years ago, they confirmed Tuesday.

-Shakur, one of the most prolific figures in hip-hop, was fatally shot on the night of Sept.
+Shakur, one of the most prolific figures in hip-hop, was killed on the night of Sept.
 7, 1996, in a drive-by shooting in Las Vegas.
 He was 25.

 Nevada does not have a statute of limitations for prosecuting homicide cases.